FOCUS ON SPEAKERS

-Dr. Abdel completed his adult hip and knee reconstruction fellowship at the Hospital for Special Surgery in New York City, where he was awarded the Excellence in Clinical Research Award.
-He then completed the Müller Foundation/Hip Society European Fellowship in Hip Surgery, visiting multiple centers in Europe.
-Dr. Abdel completed his internship and residency at the Mayo Clinic, where he served as a chief resident and received the Mark B. Coventry Clinical Research Award (twice), PJ Kelly Basic Science Research Award (twice), and Chief Resident Outstanding Clinician Award.
+Dr Abdel completed his adult hip and knee reconstruction fellowship at the Hospital for Special Surgery in New York City, where he was awarded the Excellence in Clinical Research Award.
+He then completed the Müller Foundation/Hip Society European Fellowship in Hip Surgery, visiting multiple centres in Europe.
+Dr Abdel completed his internship and residency at the Mayo Clinic, where he served as a chief resident and received the Mark B. Coventry Clinical Research Award (twice), PJ Kelly Basic Science Research Award (twice), and Chief Resident Outstanding Clinician Award.

 In addition, he received his M.S. in Biomedical Sciences from the Mayo Graduate School.
-Dr. Abdel completed the prestigious Insall Traveling Fellowship, visiting multiple centers in North America.
+Dr Abdel completed the prestigious Insall Traveling Fellowship, visiting multiple centres in North America.
 As Director of the Genetic Host Variation Laboratory, his research focuses on the genetic expression profiles of people predisposed to arthrofibrosis, osteolysis, metal reactions, and deep periprosthetic infections through the use of both animal models and human trials.

 Paul E. Beaulé

 Paul E. Beaulé MD FRCSC specializes in joint preserving surgery of the hip as well as arthroplasty of the hip and knee.
 After completing a medical doctorate and residency training at the University of Ottawa, he pursued his fellowship training at University of California, Los Angeles and the University of Southern California.